-Hi all, and happy Nondenominational Winter Holiday.
-If you’re a Cat Guy, the gift-giving and -receiving associated with this time of year is a chance to enhance your cat-related style, wit, decor, and drive to do good in the world.
+Hi all, and happy War on Christmas.
+If you’re a Cat Guy, holiday gifts present an opportunity to enhance your cat-related style, wit, and decor as well as your desire to do good in the world.
 That’s a nice change, because there was a time when most cat fashion, art, literature, and household goods were severely limited.
-If you were a Cat Guy who wanted to look like something besides a 9-year-old girl, a dork, or your scary old neighbors who watch nothing but CNN and QVC, you were out of luck.
+If you were a Cat Guy who wanted to look like something other than a 9-year-old girl, a dork, or your scary neighbors who watch nothing but CNN and QVC, you were out of luck.
 Below are 10 items that will add to a Cat Guy’s identifying markers, as it were.
 Some are more subtle than others, and those that aren’t subtle, well, they don’t need to be.

 Ebbets Field makes two jackets with cat-themed names.
 About three years ago I got the one above, from the Aberdeen Black Cats who played in Electric Park in coastal Washington state.

-These bowling-style shirt with camp collars are among my favorite style (which is one of the many aesthetic sensibilities I share with Jackson Galaxy).
+These bowling-style shirts with camp collars are among my favorites.
 This leopard-print number ($56.95) from Bowlingconcepts.com is built for the Cat Guy.
 It’s polyester with faux-suede leopard panels.
 The buttons are shaped like little dice.
 It would go well with a studded belt, black trousers, creepers, and your favorite fur-felt hat.
 (You have all those things, right?)

 This shirt dances between subtle and overt.
 I like that.
 A lot of cat T-shirts deal in visual puns — like one with a cat wearing goggles that says “Check Meowt.”
 That’s good and all, but a shirt like that, to me, says “I love visual puns” more than it says “I love cats.”
 This one, from Skreened.com ($29.99), makes it a little more clear.
 Who else but a Cat Guy would wear “Meow” on his chest?
-At the same time, it invites questions (“So, you have a cat?”) rather than being over-the-top righteous or self-congratulatory and smug.
-Cat Dandy does not like smug.
+At the same time, it invites questions (“So, you have a cat?”).
+Cat Dandy gives two paws up.

 In 2004, when The Biggest Relationship of My Life ended and I was setting myself up in a new apartment, I went to my favorite hardware store and got some cat salt-and-pepper shakers for my new kitchen.
 Like these from Maiden ($26.20), the salt kitty is white while the pepper kitty is black.
 Mine are sitting on an adorable little couch, but these look fine sitting anywhere.
 They’d be good for any Cat Guy who has a kitchen.

 I recommended the hardcover version of this book last year on the Cat Guy Holiday Gift List, and this year I’ll recommend the audio version ($24.49) because it’s just as relevant now as it was then.
 I had lived with cats most of my life when I read this book, and it still moved me.
 It taught me things I never knew about cats, and it offered a model for my own life — namely, how I interact with Thomas, and how I might help other cats.
-To any Cat Guy who hasn’t read this book (or heard it read), I say do so and you’ll be better for it.
+To any Cat Guy who hasn’t read this book, I say you’ll be better for having done so.
 Plus, Jackson Galaxy has a remarkable voice, and he reads this audio version.
 Now that I think about it, I might get the audio for that fact alone.

 Cat Dandy loves the out-and-out weird.
-Print of cat wearing gas mask?
+This print of cat wearing gas mask?
 Weird!
 It’s artwork like this 11-by-14-inch print of a charcoal drawing ($10) that helps offset what once was the only cat-art available out there — kitschy figurines and “Hang in There, Baby!” posters.

 What are your suggestions for the Cat Guy in your life?
 Or, if you’re a Cat Guy, what would you like?
 What have people gotten for you in the past?
 Tell me in the comments.